kaniini/libmowgli-glib/README.md

 This will cause timer_tick() to be called every second.
 You can do the same thing with pollables, VIO objects, etc.

-The other way is equally simple, instead of using mowgli_eventloop_run(), use g_main_loop_run() or some other similar wrapper after injecting mowgli into the eventloop.

 To connect GLib to an already existing eventloop, pass it to mowgli_glib_init, instead of NULL.